dijkstracula/solvent/paper/report.md

 showing an elbow curve up and to the right around that time?)
 What else?

 ## Limitations and Subsequent Work

+TODO: Low-level liquid types; and, don't forget about the gradual liquid types followup paper from OOPSLA 2018.
+Maybe also F*?

 [^1]: In particular, those derived from the Hindley-Milner subset of System F, which we can intuit as being more or less equivalent in expressiveness to